Humility: Sikhism

-Baba Nand Singh Ji Maharaj was humbler than the humblest in spirit and He outshines everyone at the pinnacle of all spiritual glory.

-Sri Guru Arjan Sahib says in Sukhmani Sahib:

 Meher Baba

 The spiritual teacher Meher Baba held that humility is one of the foundations of devotional life: "Upon the altar of humility we must offer our prayers to God."
 Baba also described the power of humility to overcome hostility: "True humility is strength, not weakness.
 It disarms antagonism and ultimately conquers it."
 Finally, Baba emphasized the importance of being humble when serving others: "One of the most difficult things to learn is to render service without bossing, without making a fuss about it and without any consciousness of high and low.
 In the world of spirituality, humility counts at least as much as utility."

 Taoism

-Humility, in Taoism, is defined as a refusal to assert authority or a refusal to be first in anything and that the act of daring, in itself, is a refusal of wisdom and a rush to enjoin circumstances before you are ready.
+Humility, in Taoism, is defined as a refusal to assert authority or a refusal to be first in anything.
+The act of daring, in itself, is a refusal of wisdom and a rush to enjoin circumstances before you are ready.
 Along with compassion and frugality, humility is one of the three treasures (virtues) in the possession of those who follow the Tao.

 The treasure of humility, in Chinese is a six-character phrase instead of a single word: 不敢為天下先 "not dare to be first/ahead in the world".
 Ellen Chen notes that:

 The third treasure, daring not be at the world's front, is the Taoist way to avoid premature death.
 To be at the world's front is to expose oneself, to render oneself vulnerable to the world's destructive forces, while to remain behind and to be humble is to allow oneself time to fully ripen and bear fruit.
 This is a treasure whose secret spring is the fear of losing one's life before one's time.
 This fear of death, out of a love for life, is indeed the key to Taoist wisdom.

-Furthermore, also according to the Tao Te Ching (77.4) a wise person acts without claiming the results as his; he achieves his merit and does not rest (arrogantly) in it: – he does not wish to display his superiority.
+Furthermore, also according to the Tao Te Ching a wise person acts without claiming the results as his.
+He achieves his merit and does not rest (arrogantly) in it.
+He does not wish to display his superiority.